I am betting you clicked on this link first! Am I right? That’s okay! You can tell me about it when we talk!

 These are not my statistics!
 They come from the leaders in the RVing industry.

-The RVIA, the Recreational Vehicle Industry Association, just reported that shipments of new recreational vehicles is the highest it has been in forty-three years!
+The RVIA, the Recreational Vehicle Industry Association, just reported that shipments of new recreational vehicles are the highest it has been in forty-three years!

 Here is the best part!